• Facebook

 Developing a unique technology to gain a temporary monopoly on a market is quite an achievement.
 It requires constant breakthrough thinking.

-A tech driven focus requires a huge investment in money, research and development, or creating a strategic partnerships with companies that have advanced technology but are not selling in your industry.
+A tech-driven focus requires a huge investment in money, research and development, or creating strategic partnerships with companies that have advanced technology but are not selling in your industry.

 A continuous process of measurement and improvement are among the greatest challenges.